 Equity Method Investment Gain (Loss), Net of Tax.
-Through NeuCo's acquisition of Pegasus, as more fully described in Note 5 to the condensed consolidated financials statements, our interest in NeuCo has been reduced from 49.6% as of February 17, 2006, to 36.4% as of February 16, 2007.
-As a result, we began accounting for our investment in NeuCo under the equity method of accounting.
+Starting in the third quarter of fiscal 2006, we began accounting for our investment in NeuCo under the equity method of accounting.
 Prior to this event, we consolidated NeuCo's financial results.
 We record our share in the income or losses of NeuCo as equity method investment gain (loss) in the statements of income.
-For the first quarter of fiscal 2007, our equity in the losses of NeuCo was \$107,000, net of tax.
+The equity method investment loss was \$0.5 million for the forty weeks ended August 31, 2007 and September 1, 2006.

 Net Income.
-Net income increased by \$1.4 million, or 25.2%, to \$7.1 million for the first quarter of fiscal 2007 from \$5.6 million for the first quarter of fiscal 2006.
-Diluted net income per share increased 19.1% to \$0.56 per share for the first quarter of fiscal 2007 from \$0.47 per share for the first quarter of fiscal 2006.
-Net income increased at a greater rate than diluted net income per share because diluted weighted average shares outstanding increased 477,000 shares to approximately 12,593,000 shares for the first quarter of fiscal 2007 from approximately 12,116,000 shares for the first quarter of fiscal 2007.
-The increase in diluted weighted average shares outstanding for fiscal 2007 is primarily a result of shares issued in connection with the BBG acquisition, and stock option exercises occurring after February 17, 2006, as well as increases in common stock equivalents due primarily to employee stock options and shares underlying our convertible debt.
-These increases were offset somewhat by decreases in common stock due to repurchases from our share repurchase program.
+Net income increased by \$1.2 million, or 5.7%, to \$22.3 million for the forty weeks ended August 31, 2007 from \$21.1 million for the forty weeks ended September 1, 2006.
+Net income as a percentage of revenue decreased to 7.5% for the forty weeks ended August 31, 2007 from 8.0% for the forty weeks ended September 1, 2006, primarily as a result of increased selling, general and administrative expenses during the forty weeks ended August 31, 2007.
+Diluted net income per share increased 4.6% to \$1.81 per share for the forty weeks ended August 31, 2007 from \$1.73 per share for the forty weeks ended September 1, 2006.
+Net income increased at a greater rate than diluted net income per share because diluted weighted average shares outstanding increased approximately 115,000 shares to approximately 12,322,000 shares for the forty weeks ended August 31, 2007 from approximately 12,207,000 shares for the forty weeks ended September 1, 2006.
+The increase in diluted weighted average shares outstanding for the forty weeks ended August 31, 2007 is primarily due to an increase in common stock equivalents from shares underlying our convertible debt, offset by repurchases of common stock under our share repurchase programs.